-This mode is entered by momentarily depressing the "ESP Control Switch".
-When in "Partial Off" mode, the TCS portion of ESP, except for the "limited slip" feature described in the TCS section, has been disabled and the "ESP/TCS Indicator Light" will be illuminated.
-All other stability features of ESP function normally, with the exception of engine power reduction.
-This mode is intended to be used if the vehicle is in deep snow, sand or gravel conditions and more wheel spin than ESP would normally allow is required to gain traction.
+This mode is entered by momentarily depressing the "ESP OFF" button.

+When in "Partial ESP" mode, the TCS portion of ESP has been disabled, the thresholds for ESP activation are raised, and the "ESP/TCS Indicator Light" will be illuminated.
+This mode is intended to be used for a more spirited driving experience, or if the vehicle is in deep snow, sand, or gravel conditions and more wheel spin that ESP would normally allow is required.

-To turn ESP on again, momentarily depress the "ESP Control Switch".
-This will restore the normal "ESP On" mode of operation.
+ESP OFF To turn ESP on again, momentarily depress the "ESP OFF" button.